Romería de El Rocío

-The Romería de El Rocío is a procession/pilgrimage on the second day of Pentecost to the Hermitage of El Rocío in the countryside of Almonte, Province of Huelva, Andalucia, Spain, in honor of the Virgin of El Rocío.
+The Romería de El Rocío is a procession/pilgrimage on the second day of Pentecost to the Hermitage of El Rocío in the countryside of Almonte (Huelva), Andalucia, Spain, in honor of the Virgin of El Rocío.
 In recent years the Romería has brought together roughly a million pilgrims each year.

 The pilgrimage dates from 1653, when the Virgin of Las Rocinas was appointed patron saint of Almonte.
 Originally it took place on 8 September.
 Since 1758, the Virgin has been known as the Virgin of El Rocío, and the pilgrimage has taken place on the second day of Pentecost.

 Structure of the pilgrimage

 The romería as such begins on Sunday before Pentecost.
 However, pilgrims come from throughout Andalusia (and, nowadays, from throughout Spain and beyond), and typically travel an additional one to seven days beforehand, either on foot, on horseback or in horse-drawn carriages (or, nowadays, in some cases, modern modes of transport such as all terrain vehicles), generally sleeping outdoors.
 Many count this travel as the most important part of the pilgrimage.

 The pilgrims travel in groups known as religious confraternities.
 They come from many directions: the Camino de los Llanos (Plains Way) from Almonte proper; the Moguer Way, from Moguer and Huelva; the Sanlúcar Way from Cádiz, crossing the River Guadalquivir at El Bajo de Guía; and the Seville Way.

 The pilgrimage proper begins at noon on the Saturday.
-From then until nearly midnight, each confraternity travels from their property in the village of El Rocio to the Sanctuary where they present their "Simpecado", their copy of the Virgin, the oldest confraternities proceeding first.
-Each bears an emblem of the Virgin del Rocio (Holy Mother).
+From then until nearly midnight, each confraternity travels from their property in the village of El Rocío to the Sanctuary where they present their "Simpecado", their copy of the Virgin, the oldest confraternities proceeding first.
+Each bears an emblem of the Virgin del Rocío (Holy Mother).
 At midnight, it is the turn of the original confraternity to carry their emblem to the shrine.
 This is known as the Almonte Rosary ceremony.